nagineni/zjs-cli/README.md

-# zephyrjs-cli - JavaScript CLI for Zephyr OS
+# zjs-cli - JavaScript CLI for Zephyr OS
 ## Description

 `CLI tool for Zephyr OS` allows you to connect and upload JavaScript code to a Zephyr